 - Burn marks

-Unfortunately, in severe cases of medical malpractice, victims might not survive their injuries or illness.
-If you are grieving the loss of a loved one due to medical malpractice, you may be entitled to additional damages, such as:
+Unfortunately, in severe medical malpractice cases, victims might not survive their injuries or illness.
+If you are grieving the loss of a loved one due to medical malpractice, you may be entitled to wrongful death damages, such as:

 - Funeral expenses